jrehor/kcc/README.md

 15
 ```

-It is a good moment to look back at the C version of the same idea one last time.
-Be surprised to hear that its `for` loop declaration contains an ancient, but ever so popular [bug](https://stackoverflow.com/questions/37538/how-do-i-determine-the-size-of-my-array-in-c), which k version does not because finding and fixing bugs in `+/x` is much easier.
-Besides, if the C code wasn't broken, it would only work for integers.
+It is a good moment to look back at the C version, one last time.
+Be surprised to hear that its `for` loop declaration contains an ancient, but ever so popular [bug](https://stackoverflow.com/questions/37538/how-do-i-determine-the-size-of-my-array-in-c), which k version does not because fixing bugs in `+/x` is much easier.
+Besides, eben if the C code wasn't broken, it would only work for integers.

 Now that we parted ways with loops, you get to learn there are **6 adverbs** in k that modify verbs in different ways.
 Please welcome the magnificent six: